SemanticMediaWiki/SemanticBreadcrumbLinks/docs/README.md

 `Foo > Bar`.
 On the other hand, the subject `Bar` will display a `Foo > Bar < Baz` trail indicating that `Foo` is a `parent`( `>` ) and `Baz` is a `child` ( `<` ) of `Bar`.

+Using `__NOBREADCRUMBLINKS__` on an individual page will suppress the __display__ of a SBL generated breadcrumb trail, yet it will not remove or alter the state of annotation related values.

 ### Configuration

 Details on available sttings are decribed in [this](00-configurations.md) document.